MIFF 55th Shorts Awards 2016

 MIFF features one of the most highly regarded short film competitions in the Southern Hemisphere.
-In 2014 the eligible short films competed for a total cash prize pool of $42,000.
-All prize-winning shorts were announced at the awards ceremony on Sunday 10 August.
+In 2016 the eligible short films competed for a total cash prize pool of $42,000:

 City of Melbourne Grand Prix for Best Short Film

 Jury Statement: In just over four minutes Aggelos Papantoniou elicits a wide range of feelings and reactions.
 He makes us laugh, shocks us, and leaves us breathless with the thrilling inventiveness and creativity of Mrs. Metro.
 We’ve all taken public transport and can instantly recognise the characters on screen, but they’re made larger – or smaller – than real life with skewed angles and distorted bodies.
 An outstanding film that marks Papantoniou as an exciting new voice in Australian animation.

 Film Victoria Erwin Rado Award for Best Australian Short Film

 Producer – Alex White

 Jury Statement: Trespass is a superb example of the power of cinema to examine the strange motivations of human character.
 The performances are evocative and authentic – without any exposition the viewer creates their own story around both characters.
 Mirrah Foulkes has made a beautiful and moving film that resonates deeply, one that seamlessly combines moments of levity and darkness with maturity and elegance.
 Watching Trespass is a deceptively emotional experience.